egedursun/bimod-lab/README.md

 - $80,000,000 volume in the fifth year (start: $150,000,000 investment [15%]) series-d
 - $150,000,000 volume in the sixth year (start: $250,000,000 investment [15%]) series-e
 - $250,000,000 volume in the seventh year (start: IPO: $500,000,000 [20%]) IPO

+TODO: - 31/01/2025

+[IMPORTANT ENHANCEMENT PROJECT]
+1. [BimodLab Assistant] Make the exportation feature better and expand the API functionality.
+2. [LeanMod Assistant] Make the exportation feature better and expand the API functionality.
+3. [WorkspaceMod Assistant] Make the exportation feature better and expand the API functionality.
+4. [Orchestration Assistant] Make the exportation feature better and expand the API functionality.

+---

+[GOOD FIX TO START]
+1. Fix the repetition issue in the GPT, LeanGPT, WorkspaceGPT, Orchestration clients.

+[MAKE PROMISE REAL]
+1. Integrate the other boilerplate assistants.